nerioa7/JS/README.md

 # JS
-Java Script
-Here is a basic little intro to my Js start up code.
+> Here is Fundamental Practise in Javascript